sundeepbassi/supershop_v1/README.md

 Shanti also dog sits and walks dogs for friends and again it was this social aspect of her involvement with dogs and animals that promoted the idea of having the supershop for dogs promoted on the organic social media marketing contents.

 Both Shanti and I discussed the idea of email marketing and paid marketing and Shanti felt that she did not want to come across as forceful in selling her products but wanted the customers to trust the website and the products being sold naturally.

-Document your process.
-If you are planning for your final project, keep this documentation for your README.
-Give yourself around 10 to 15 mins to work on this.
-By the end of this exercise you should have a list of possible marketing strategies you could use for your chosen business.
-Remember, if you’re using this exercise to plan for your final project, keep this documentation for your README.